Buket12345/climbing-ifsc-dsa210/README.md

 - Classification accuracy = 74%

-The model performs well at identifying non top-performing country-seasons but struggles to correctly classify top performing ones.
+The model performs well at identifying non top performing country-seasons but struggles to correctly classify top performing ones.
 This reflects class imbalance in the data and suggests that while GDP helps distinguish general performance levels, they are less effective at predicting elite level outcomes.

 -----